pqpq/shower_controller/README.md

 * blinking LED
 * short beep at 5 mins

-Water On, button press -> 3 rapid beeps

-Water On, long press -> Silent
+Water On, button press -> Silent
 * long beep to confirm
 * as Water On, but no beeps
-* long press toggles back & forth Silent/On
+* press toggles back & forth Silent/On

 Water On, 1 minute to go ->
 * display seconds